Next event in:

 Streamlined Filing Procedure

 The IRS requires expats to file tax returns yearly, despite many living abroad for years without realizing the need.
-If this sounds like you, don’t panic, the IRS has created a way for you to get caught up.
+If this sounds like you, don’t panic; the IRS has created a way for you to get caught up.
 There is a penalty-free process called the Streamlined Filing Compliance Procedure.
 This is to assist individuals who have not willfully or purposefully attempted to evade taxes.
 They were simply unaware.
 This procedure is a once-in-a-lifetime opportunity, so it can only be done once.

 As part of your application, you must include a signed statement stating that failure to file was not willful.
 When incorrect returns have been filed previously, amended returns can be filed.
 A prerequisite for the program is that you must show that you would have filed if you had known it was required.
 To qualify, you must have been physically present outside the United States for at least 330 full days during one of the three most recent tax years without having an address in the United States during the three most recent tax years.